-Accepting a non-related cat would mean that the stranger’s genetics were passed on to the next generation.
-It’s advantageous for the parents and the sibling group to ensure their survival and not strangers.
+Accepting a non-related cat would mean that the stranger’s genetics were passed on.
+It’s beneficial for the parents and their sibling group to ensure their own survival.

 Do Cats Treat Siblings Differently?

-According to the study, female cats would normally choose not to mate with any males they were related to.
-This indicates that the pair can smell something about each other, which indicates that they wouldn’t make a successful mating pair.
+Females would often choose not to mate with any males they were related to.
+This indicates that the pair can smell some connection, which indicates that they wouldn’t make a successful mating pair.

 Will Cats Remember Siblings after Being Separated?